 Somerset County Council and partners today toasted the formal finishing of the second stage of major flood protection works at Beer Wall.

-The four culverts, measuring 2 metres tall by 3 metres wide, installed under the A372 will allow water to pass under the road at times of severe flooding, as well as paving the way for Environment Agency works to increase the capacity of the Sowy.
+Four culverts, measuring two metres tall by three metres wide, have been installed under the A372.
+They will allow water to pass under the road at times of severe flooding, and they will enable forthcoming Environment Agency works to increase the capacity of the River Sowy.

-The road, a well-used route across the Somerset Levels, is now open to traffic having been closed since April to allow the works to take place.
-During the winter floods of 2013/14 it was shut for several weeks due to flooding at the Beer Wall stretch and then to accommodate emergency pumping.
+The A372, a well-used route across the Somerset Levels, is now open to traffic having been closed since April to allow the works to take place.
+During the winter floods of 2013-14, it was shut for several weeks due to flooding along the stretch at Beer Wall, and then to accommodate emergency pumping.

-The Council-led scheme has been carried out by contractor Skanska as part of the multi-agency 20 Year Flood Action Plan works, now overseen by the Somerset Rivers Authority.
+The county council-led scheme has been carried out by contractor Skanska as part of Somerset’s 20 Year Flood Action Plan, now overseen by Somerset Rivers Authority (SRA).

-Councillor John Osman, Leader of Somerset County Council and Chair of the Somerset Rivers Authority, said: “I’m thrilled to see our part of this big and complicated project complete.
+Cllr John Osman, Leader of Somerset County Council and SRA Chair, said: “I’m thrilled to see our part of this big and complicated project complete.
 It’s been a remarkable piece of engineering and demonstrates what can be achieved when partners work hand-in-hand.

 “No-one can stop future flooding, but projects like this and the Flood Action Plan work being overseen and developed by the SRA will reduce its likelihood and impact.
 I know the road closure has been a disruption for local residents and businesses and I’m delighted that the route is open again just in time for the summer holidays.”